10 Weeks Pregnant

 Pregnancy Symptoms

-hCG at peak/plateauing.
-Nausea often still present but starting to plateau.
-Symptoms stable: fatigue, frequent urination, breast changes, mood swings, bloating, heartburn, headaches.
-Some start feeling better as hCG levels off.
-May notice visible abdominal bloating (uterus + progesterone) before true “bump.”
-First-trimester weight gain still minimal target: 1-5 lbs [2].
+hCG is at its peak or beginning to plateau, so nausea may still be present but should start to level off soon.
+Your other symptoms are likely stable: fatigue, frequent urination, breast changes, mood swings, bloating, heartburn, and headaches.
+Some women begin to feel a bit better as hCG levels off.
+You may notice visible abdominal bloating (from your growing uterus and progesterone) before any true “bump” appears.
+First-trimester weight gain is still minimal, with a target of 1 to 5 pounds [2].

 Body Changes